cobianzo/cartelera-scrap/README.md

 TODO
 ===
-- Refactor code in
-  --- Text_Sanitizers
-	--- Text_Into_Dates
-	--- Simple_Parser

 - BUG:When deployed in a server, the main cron calling the recursive onetimeoff job is not wokring ok.
 - Send email with report.
 Add it to the settings options.